Arpita368/Task-2-sql-internship/README.md

 ---

 ## 📁 Deliverables
-- A `.sql` file containing:
+- A file containing:
+  -  Table creation
   - `INSERT INTO` statements with/without nulls
   - `UPDATE` statements with `WHERE` conditions
   - `DELETE` statements with `WHERE` conditions
-  - Table creation and optional `SELECT` query for verification
+  - `SELECT` query for verification

 ---